A KOOTENAY LAKE RENTAL COTTAGE

 The Gatehouse accommodation is upstairs, on the top floor, above an unoccupied double garage, and out of sight from the main house on the property.
 There is also a private lakeside deck, down 90 steps along moss covered and flowering cliffs of considerable beauty.
 This dramatic shoreline, with its steep drop off, also happens to offer some of the best shore fishing to be found on Kootenay Lake.
 Swimming in the lake is most comfortable between mid-July and mid-August.
 WiFi connection is installed for use at the Gatehouse, and cell phone web-links also work well in our area.

 ACTIVITIES: There are four nearby golf courses, boating, fishing, hiking, river walks, fine birding, mountain biking, glaciers, cross-country skiing and provincial parks, plus the renowned local hot springs (cave and pool) to be enjoyed.
 All are easily accessible.
 Here is the perfect vacation hideaway for a deep rest, or for writing, celebration, or renewal.

 The Gatehouse is for one or two Non-Smoking guests only.

-Unfortunately, the Gatehouse is not suitable for pets, and vice versa.
+Unfortunately, the Gatehouse is not suitable for pets or children, and vice versa.